Primary page content

 Goldsmiths is committed to continuing to support students to go abroad after Brexit.
-One of the main ways in which we are able to send students abroad is through the Erasmus programme and we are closely monitoring how our participation will be affected by Brexit and working closely with our international partners and the UK Higher Education Sector to try and mitigate any impact.
+One of the main ways in which we can send students abroad is through the Erasmus programme, and we are closely monitoring how our participation will be affected by Brexit and working closely with our international partners and the UK Higher Education Sector to try and mitigate any impact.

-In the event that the UK leaves the EU with a withdrawal agreement in place, the UK will participate in Erasmus+ and the European Solidarity Corps (ESC) until the end of the current cycle in 2020.
+The UK has now left the EU with a withdrawal agreement in place and will continue to participate in Erasmus+ and the European Solidarity Corps (ESC) until the end of the current cycle in 2020.
 EU funding for UK participants and projects will be unaffected for the entire lifetime of projects, including those that extend beyond 2020.
-It is important that UK organisations and participants are in a position to benefit from the UK’s continued participation in Erasmus+ and ESC.

 Universities UK continues to highlight the benefits of the programme and will be urging the UK government to push for access onto the Erasmus+ successor programme, which will commence in 2021.

-Goldsmiths also advises against travel on and around the 29 March 2019 as there may be severe disruption if the UK leaves the EU without a deal.
+Students should remain updated with the latest developments and be aware that there may be severe disruption to travel if the UK leaves the EU without a deal.